JonnyRa/vim-stackThoseErrorsOfHs/README.md

 > Oh vim!
-Stack those errors of hs, put them all in a pile for the world to see and thus your pain will become less!
+Stack those errors of hs, put them in a pile for all to see.
+Thus your pain will become less!
 Anonymous 1702

 # vim-stackThoseErrorsOfHs